sibanez12/documents/P4-tutorial-SIGCOMM-19.md

 This tutorial will provide participants with a hands-on experience working with the P4 language ([www.p4.org](www.p4.org)).
 Attendees will learn how to express conventional and novel data-plane applications in the P4 language, and how to compile, execute, and evaluate P4 programs using Mininet, a network emulation framework.

+The second half of the day will consist of a mini P4 Workshop for participants to present early stage research ideas.
+If you would like to give a short 10-15 minute talk, please submit a 1-page talk proposal to the following website: https://p4workshop.cs.cornell.edu/

 # Important Dates

 TBD